 - One letter of support should address comments around the quality of your research work and experience.
 The other letter should focus more on your suitability for the program (for example, leadership experience and potential, communication skills, capacity to make connections between scientific research and broader economic, social, or political issues).

-- If your references wish to submit their letters of support directly, they must email policyfellowship(at)mitacs.ca (deadline TBD).
+- If your references wish to submit their letters of support directly, they must email policyfellowship(at)mitacs.ca (by March 4, 2018, at 11:59 p.m.
+PT).
 If you choose this option, ensure your references are aware of the deadline so that your application is complete and eligible for consideration.

 Adjudication and matching

 Mitacs administers the fellowship adjudication and matching through the following process:

 - Reviewing eligibility of host and fellow applicants